 - The county of Essex, the county of Hertfordshire, the unitary authorities of Thurrock and Southend-on-Sea and the London Borough of Havering (The Essex and Others Level Crossing Reduction Order).

-To inform the application, we’re consulting with the public and relevant statutory bodies.
-The feedback submitted to us and how Network Rail has taken account of it will form part of a consultation report which supports the, Transport and Works Act Order application.
+To inform the application, we consulted with the public and relevant statutory bodies.
+The feedback submitted to us and how Network Rail has taken account of it forms part of a consultation report which supports the, Transport and Works Act Order application.

 You can review the current proposals which were consulted on in the folders below.